strimzi/proposals/050-unidirectional-topic-operator.md

 Notes:

-1. `STRIMZI_NAMESPACE` is retained for backwards compatibility and configures the operator with a policy allowing all topics in the given namespace.
-   `STRIMZI_POLICY_JSON` configures a policy as JSON string.
-   Exactly one of `STRIMZI_NAMESPACE` or `STRIMZI_POLICY_YAML` must be provided.
-2. Although these are present in the BTO source code they have never actually been used.
+1. Although these are present in the BTO source code they have never actually been used.

 It is also anticiapted that during development we may want to add support for additional environment variables to configure non-functional aspects of the UTO (e.g. performance-related options like numbers of threads used for processing, etc).